A bachelor’s degree is the typical entry-level requirement for obtaining a management analyst position.

 A bachelor’s degree is the typical entry-level requirement for management analysts.
 However, some employers prefer to hire candidates who have a master’s degree in business administration (MBA).

 Management analysts address a range of topics, and many fields of study provide a suitable educational background.
-Common fields of study include business, economics, finance, marketing, and psychology.
+Common fields of bachelor's degree study include business, natural resources, computer and information technology, and mathematics.

 Licenses, Certifications, and Registrations